It seems that everyone has a different ideal family size in mind.

 Like all things in life, there are two-sides.
 Some adored being the only child in the family and realized the benefits; others moan and groan.
 The grass always seems greener next door.
 It’s human nature to think we want what we can’t or don’t have.
 It’s pretty telling that when the Beijing Institute interviewed the city’s young adult population who were only children, it found that 52 percent of them want one child.

 Every child is exposed to an endless array of experiences that will shape his temperament and his functioning as a grownup.
-Having or lacking a sibling is just one piece of the thousands of pieces that contribute to and shape a child’s development…and his or her joy or misery during his formative years.
-It is parenting more than having siblings that influences how an only child—or any child for that matter—turns out.
+Having or lacking a sibling is just one piece.
+Thousands of factors contribute to and shape a child’s development…and his or her joy or misery during his formative years.
+It is parenting more than having siblings that influences how an only child — or any child for that matter — turns out.

 Family Secret #6: Raising singletons is a worldwide phenomenon